Have you ever been so tired when driving that you have difficulty focusing on the road?

 What should you do when you feel tired?

-There is no secret: the best way to combat fatigue is to get a good night’s sleep.
-To reduce the risk of fatigue, make sure you are well rested before taking off on a long journey and take regular breaks, approximately every two hours.
-If possible, avoid driving during times you would usually be resting, like in the evening or at night.
+In order to reduce the risks of fatigue, make sure you are well rested before starting a long journey and take regular breaks, approximately every two hours.